mulark/factorio_benchmarking_mods/region-cloner/doc/Documentation.md

 0.17: major_version 1
 ...
 ```
+If compatiblity is not broken, the major version remains the same.
+(All region cloner version starting with major version 1 must be compatible with 0.17, and they will also be compatible with Factorio version 0.18 should there be no 2.X release.
 Feature versions denote that a major feature was added, removed, or changed significantly.

 ## Features